jaceva/cs105-cache/README.md

 ### Cache Write
 - NARRATIVE
-  - Writes to memory are not common (Hennesy and Patterson, find the figure, not in my book)
+  - Writes to memory are not common (Hennessy and Patterson, find the figure, not in my book)
   - Still important to create a write policy
   - Write-through
   - Write-back